devme4f/ctf-writeup/knightctf/web/find-pass-code-2/README.md

 ?>
 ```
+Basiclly this is PHP loose comparion + MD5 hash to 0e123(equal to 0), if you're not already know, go research!

 **Magic hash**: `https://github.com/spaze/hashes/blob/master/md5.md`

 	0e215962017:0e291242476940776845150308577824 --> is an old passcode

 Ok, now i know running with print is extreamly slow, python range(1000000) with calculation without print only take like 5s and with print is take like *a long time!*
 Based on the last old_pass_code, we start brute-forcing at: `807097111`
 ```python
 import hashlib